cloudfoundry-incubator/cflocal/README.md

 CF Local is a Cloud Foundry CLI plugin that enables you to:

-* Build and launch CF application droplets locally in Docker
+* Build and run CF app droplets locally in Docker
 * Download droplets from Cloud Foundry and run them locally in Docker
 * Build droplets locally in Docker and push them to Cloud Foundry
 * Automatically tunnel service connections from a local app to an app running in Cloud Foundry
 * Launch droplets with their active app root mounted to a local directory
+* Rapidly iterate on CF app development with only Docker installed
-* Export droplets as Docker images that do not require CF Local to run
+* Export CF apps as Docker images that do not require CF Local to run

 Notably, CF Local: